| CUSTOM WORK GALLERY - PROTOTYPE LOADERS | ||

 Shocker video trial 3: 25-bps

 Interestingly, in the last video, you can actually hear the regulator topping out.
-During the course of these high-speed tests, the reg had definitely excerted itself more than usual, and had become a bit worn out (dirty and requiring relubrication).
-The fastest I've tested this style Max-Flo regulator is at 32-ms recharge cycle, so this audible cap arond 25-bps is somewhat justified.
-Some of this time is taken up after the solenoid is de-energized, but not all (since the marker is still drawing pressure from the reg during this time, as the bolt retracts).
+The reg had definitely excerted itself more than usual throughout these high-speed tests, so some maintenance would have helped.
+The fastest I've tested this style Max-Flo regulator is 32-ms recharge cycle, so this audible cap arond 25-bps is somewhat justified.
+Some of this time is taken up after the solenoid is de-energized, but not all of it (since the marker is still drawing pressure from the reg during this time, as the bolt retracts).
 Additionally, 32-ms is the ideal recharge time, and the reg was undoubtedly recharging any number of milliseconds slower.
-These vertical Max-Flo's are plenty fast when shooting 20+ bps, but anything faster than around 25 and you may run into issues.
+These vertical Max-Flo's are plenty fast when shooting around 20-bps or less, but anything faster than around 25 and you may run into issues.

-Anyways, I next tried things out using a Nerve, but the results were slightly worse, initially leading me to believe the Nerve's settings were slowing it down (it was using a different board, for instance).
+I then tried the loader using a Nerve, but the results were slightly worse, initially leading me to believe the Nerve's settings were slowing it down even further (it was using a different board, for instance).

 Nerve video trial 1: 24-bps

-I haven't done as extensive pressure/venting tests with a Nerve so I don't have any definitive data towards its maximum cycling times, however it is obvious (or so I think) that Nerves take less time to cycle due to the consumed air pressure being much less in volume, and the ram being much closer to the solenoid.
+I haven't done as extensive pressure/venting tests with a Nerve so I don't have any definitive data towards its maximum cycling times, however it's obvious that Nerves take less time to cycle due to the consumed air pressure being much less in volume, and the ram being much closer to the solenoid.
 The only thing that could affect it would be the moving mass, which is considerably heavier than that of a Shocker.
 Obviously, further testing is recommended; I hesitate to draw any definitive conclusions since I only performed one trial.

 Update January 17: (2007)

-Anyways, I prepared the marker for some high speed firing by decreasing the dwell setting to the minimum needed to fire the gun with any semblance of consistency (referencing the fact that lower dwell decreases shot consistency).
-The marker is using the following parts: HE-modified stock bolt, slightly altered SP 360 QEV, and of course a stock solenoid (since it's extremely fast).
+I prepared the marker for some high speed firing by decreasing the dwell setting to a minimum level needed to fire the gun with any semblance of consistency.
+It was around 13-ms in the below videos; not hte lowest for an Ion with QEV, but note that I'm using a Smart Parts 360 QEV which doesn't vent quite as much compared to a Clippard or Eclipse QEV.
+The marker is using the following parts: HE-modified stock bolt, slightly altered SP 360 QEV, stock solenoid, Tadao Raider board.
 Other than the board, the Ion used in these videos is functionally stock.

 Some tweaking was needed to find the correct balance between dwell and input pressure.
 Normally (in a marker other than an Ion), one would be able to increase the input pressure to compensate for the drop in dwell time, but due to how the Ion solenoid fires this would actually slow the performance since a higher pressure equates more force needed to actuate the solenoid.
 This in turn leads to a longer dwell setting to achieve the same firing performance.
 This particular marker didn't enjoy being set to less than 10-ms dwell, as you can see in the first video below (balls roll out the barrel due to short-stroking).